damies13/rfswarm/Doc/rfswarm_manager.md

 |default|configured|test group setting|
 |configured|configured|test group setting|

-##### Robot Options:
+##### Robot Options
 By default this setting is blank and in most cases wouldn't be used, it allows you to pass additional command line options to the robot executable, to find out what options can be passed run
 `robot -h`
 On any machine that has Robot Framework installed

-##### Agent Filter:
+##### Agent Filter
 You can use this setting to modify the default [agent assignment](#agent-assignment) to require test cases to require agents with particular properties or to exclude agents with particular properties.

 By default there are no Agent filters applied, and the test group can be run on any available agent.

 Here are some examples of when you might need this setting:
 - Your AUT has a desktop client and a web ui, the tests executed in the desktop client need an agent with Windows os and the web ui scripts can run on any agent that has SeleniumLibrary available
   - on the desktop client scripts you add a filter rule that Requires "OS: System: windows"
   - on the web ui scripts you add a filter rule that Requires "RobotFramework: Library: seleniumlibrary"
 - Your AUT has an internal component that can only be accessed by users in your corporate network and an external component that can only be accessed by internet users
   - in your agents ini file you configure a custom property of "Corp Network" or "Internet" depending on which network the agent sits in.
   - on the internal component scripts you add a filter rule that Requires "Corp Network"
   - on the external component scripts you add a filter rule that Requires "Internet" alternatively you could configure a rule that Excludes "Corp Network"

 The combination of multiple require and exclude rules, the default and custom agent properties should allow you to have the control needed to target your test groups to specific agent or groups of agents as needed.